 The truth is the immersion is what we give our children who speak.
 Don't beat yourselves up if it seems like more than you can do.
 Try to do a little.
 When that feels easy, add a little more.

 Model in natural contexts

 Modeling in natural contexts means to move away from highly structured activities.
-Instead, model AAC during routines (e.g. when making lunch) and activities (e.g. when playing a game) you would be doing anyway.
+Instead, model AAC during routines (e.g. when making lunch) and activities (e.g. when playing a game).